Pakistan Armed Forces: Marines

 The Marines are the uniform service branch within the Navy whose leadership comes directly from the Navy.
 It shares the Navy's rank code, but conducts its combined combat training with army at Pakistan Military Academy Kakul and School of Infantry in Quetta.

 Its single command structure is based at the Manora Fort in Qasim Marine Base in Karachi and the Marines are under the command of the Commander Coast (COMCOAST), by statute a two-star rear-admiral.
 According to the ISPR, the Marines are deployed at the southeastern regions of Pakistan to avoid infiltration and undercover activities from the Indian Army.

-A small number of Marine Battalions are deployed at the Sir Creek region to deter the Indian Army, and coordinated the relief efforts in the 2010 Pakistan floods.
+A small number of Marine Battalions are deployed at the Sir Creek region to deter the Indian Army, and co-ordinated the relief efforts in the 2010 Pakistan floods.
 Almost an entire combat contingent of Marines were deployed in Sindh and Southern Punjab to lead the flood-relief operations in 2014.

 For intelligence purposes, the army immediately raised the combat battalion of the Marines, from the officers of the Navy, in 1999.
 Major intelligence activities are gathered from the Sir Creek region by the Marines, where an entire battalion is deployed to conduct reconnaissance.